matloff/TidyverseSkeptic/README.md

 more on this point below.)
 But I think it's worth repeating how simple it is for R learners to solve many basic problems using **tapply()**.

-Consider this example that I like to use to motivate linear regression models.
-We wish to predict human weight from height, and to show approximate linearity, we plot mean weight against height.
-The dataset, **mlb**, is from my **regtools** package.
+Consider this example, a bit more advanced, that I like to use to motivate linear regression models.
+We wish to predict human weight from height, and wish to first check approximate linearity.

+The dataset, involving heights and weights of professional baseball players, **mlb**, is from my **regtools** package.
+For each height value, there are various players of that height, so we plot mean weight against height.

 Base-R: